ancorasir/DesignLearnRG_euROBIN/README.md

 ## Overview

 This repository contains the code, and brief introduction of our approach used for [the euROBIN Manipulation Skill Versatility Challenge (MSVC)](https://sites.google.com/view/eurobin-msvc/) at [the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024)](https://iros2024-abudhabi.org/).
-For more details, please refer to the [report](https://msvc-dlrg.github.io).
+For more details, please refer to the [report page](https://msvc-dlrg.github.io).

-## Hardware
+## Hardware Setup

 The robot system used in the competition consists of: